MaxPleaner/jobapps-web/README.md

 - Forms to update records
 - Autoscroll option (stored in `session`) brings the users focus to the content instantly (reducing the need for manual scrolling)
 - Categories can be toggled on/off.
 This works using a dynamic `default_scope` on the `Company` model.
+- Search for companies
+- Rake task to sync local db with Heroku
+- Rake task to backup local db to YAML
+- Rake task to import YAML dump into local db

 ## Todo

-- Search for companies
-- yaml exports
+- responses tracker

 ## Note